lingrino/infra-personal/terraform-modules/route53-zone-public/README.md

 This module creates a public route53 zone, optionally with some standard DNS records that are common to every domain.
 You can use this module to create a zone and also SES domain verification, keybase domain verification, and google domains email forwarding MX records.

-This module is relatively opinionated towards the services that I use (google domains, fastmail, ses, keybase).
+This module is relatively opinionated towards the services that I use (google domains, gsuite, ses, keybase).
 You may not find much generic use for this module if you don't use the same services.
 The module also requires that you are using Route53 delegation sets for white label NS records.

 ## Usage